mcclatchy/honeycomb/base-design/README.md

 1. Create an account or sign into GitHub and fork the [base-design](https://github.com/mcclatchy/special-project-template/tree/master/base-design) repository to your account
 2. Click *clone or download* and copy the URL
-3. Clone the forked repository by pasting
+3. Open your terminal and navigate to the directory that your project will live in.
-`git clone [YOUR REPO URL]`into your terminal
+4. Clone the forked repository by pasting `git clone [YOUR REPO URL]` into your terminal.

 ## Navigating Base Design Files
 *index.html* comes pre-built with all of the code you need to view your project as if it were published on one of our standardized market sites.